-Reporting information is delivered to the residents through the intake process, PREA education groups, in the Resident Handbook, pamphlets, and posters.
+Reporting information is delivered to the residents through the intake process, PREA education groups, Resident Handbook, pamphlets, and posters.
 Numerous posters (in both English and Spanish) were observed throughout the facility by this auditor during the tour.
 These posters highlighted the various ways residents and staff can report incidents of sexual abuse and sexual harassment.

 In addition, the pamphlets "What you should know about Sexual Abuse/Harassment" and "Checking in for: Your Safety at OCFS DJJOY" were reviewed by this auditor and they contained telephone numbers and addresses for residents to report allegations of sexual abuse and sexual harassment to offices outside of OCFS.
-In this case, the pamphlets contained the toll-free telephone number and address to the Office of the Ombudsman, Justice Center of New York, and the toll-free number for the Vulnerable Persons Central Register Hotline.
+In this case, the pamphlets contained the toll-free telephone numbers and addresses to the Office of the Ombudsman, Justice Center of New York, and the toll-free number for the Vulnerable Persons Central Register Hotline.

-All residents interviewed were aware of their right to contact the Office of the Ombudsman, Justice Center of New York, and the Vulnerable Persons Central Register Hotline.
-Residents interviewed also confirmed they received this information through posters in their units and around the facility, the PREA pamphlets, PREA education received at intake, and PREA education groups in the living units.
+All residents interviewed were aware of their right to contact outside agencies including the Office of the Ombudsman and the Justice Center of New York.
+Residents interviewed also confirmed they received this information through posters in their living units and around the facility, pamphlets, PREA education received at intake, and PREA education groups in the living units.

-There are no residents placed at HRC (or any OCFS facility) solely for civil immigration purposes.
+There are no residents placed at BSC (or any OCFS facility) solely for civil immigration purposes.
 However, during interviews with agency management, it was determined they would provide these residents information on how to contact consular officials and relevant officials at the Department of Homeland Security to report sexual abuse and/or sexual harassment.